Ujen-Manandhar/Portfolio_Optimization/README.md

 3. **Advanced Portfolio Techniques**
    - Using **Exponentially Weighted Covariance Matrix** for risk estimation
    - Computing **Exponentially Weighted Mean Returns**
-   - Incorporating **Downside Risk (e.g., semi-deviation using the semi-covariance function from PyPortfolioOpt, Conditional Value at Risk - CVaR)** for portfolio optimization
+   - Incorporating **Downside Risk (Using the semi-covariance function from PyPortfolioOpt)** for portfolio optimization

 ## Dependencies
 To run this project, install the required Python libraries: